kosl/ihipp-examples/docs/week3.md

 ### Goal
 Write a program that sends a random amount of numbers from a random sender to process 0.
 The receiver then uses MPI_Probe and MPI_Status to find out how many numbers were sent and who was the sender.

+## 2.7 Q: Do you understand point-to-point communication?

+This quiz covers various aspects of point-to-point communication that have been discussed so far this week.

+### Question 1
+Which is the predefined communicator that can be used to exchange a message from process rank 2 to process rank 4?
+Options:
+* MPI_COMM_SELF
+* MPI_COMM_WORLD
+* MPI_COMM_NULL

+Solution: MPI_COMM_WORLD

+### Question 2
+If you call MPI_Recv and there is no incoming message, what happens?
+Options:
+* the Recv fails with an error
+* the Recv reports that there is no incoming message
+* the Recv waits until a message arrives (potentially waiting forever)
+* the Recv times out after some system-specified delay

+Solution: the Recv waits until a message arrives (potentially waiting forever)

+### Question 3
+The MPI receive routine has a parameter 'count' – what does this mean?
+Options:
+* The size of the incoming message (in bytes)
+* The size of the incoming message (in items, e.g. integers)
+* The size you have reserved dor storing the message (in bytes)
+* The size you have reserved for storing the message (in items, e.g. integers)

+Solution: The size you have reserved for storing the message (in items, e.g. integers)

+Feedback: MPI tries to avoid talking about bytes – counting is almost always done in number of items.
+For the receive, count is the size of the local receive buffer, not of the incoming send buffer, although of course in some programs they may be the same.

+### Question 4
+What happens if the incoming message is larger than 'count'?
+Options:
+* The receive fails with an error
+* The receive reports zero data received
+* The message writes beyond the end of the available storage
+* Only the first 'count' items are received

+Solution: The receive fails with an error

+Feedback:  MPI checks that the incoming message will fit into the supplied storage before receiving it.
+The standard behaviour on error is for the whole MPI program to exit immediately with a fatal error.

+### Question 5
+What happens if the incoming message (of size 'n') is smaller than 'count'?
+Options:
+* The receive fails with an error
+* The receive reports zero data received
+* Only the first 'count' items are received

+Solution: Only the first 'count' items are received

+Feedback: In some situations you may not know how many items are being sent so you must ensure that you have enough storage locally and you may have more than enough.

+### Question 6
+You want to send a buffer that is an array buf with 5 double precision values.
+How do you describe your message in the call to MPI_Send in C and Fortran? in C: buf, __, MPI_ __ in Fortran: buf, __, MPI_ __

+Solution: 5, DOUBLE, 5, DOUBLE_PRECISION

+### Question 7
+You want to receive a buffer that is an array buf with 5 double precision values.
+When calling MPI_Recv to receive this message which count values would be correct?
+Options:
+* 1
+* 2
+* 5
+* 6

+Solution: 5, 6

+### Question 8
+When using one of the MPI send routines, how many messages do you send?
+Options:
+* 1
+* 2
+* 4

+Solution: 2

+### Question 9
+How is the actual size of the incoming message reported?
+Options:
+* The value of 'count' in the receive is updated
+* MPI cannot tell you
+* It is stored in the Status parameter
+* With the associated tag

+Solution: It is stored in the Status parameter

+Feedback: Various pieces of metadata about the received message are stored in the Status such as the origin, tag and its size.

 ## 3. Collective communications

 ## 3.1 V: Basic collective communications